EDON-501 Infant and Child Mental Health

 EDON-542 Teaching Secondary Math Conceptually:

 This course is designed to explain and connect the major concepts, procedures, and reasoning processes of mathematics.
 Current standards and practices in math education will be discussed to outline a teaching methodology that is conceptual, contextual, and constructive.
-Activities are presented to explain undersling concepts, and illustrate constructive teaching.
+Activities are presented to explain underlying concepts, and illustrate constructive teaching.
 Emphasis is on exploring how to develop mathematical understanding in learners.
-ONLINE
+ONLINE course. [ Variable credit - 1-3 credits ]

 EDON-544 Educational Assessment

 A self-paced or online course, designed to give you an understanding of the framework of and need for creating supportive learning environments for diverse learning populations.
 This course is designed to further develop the conceptual and technical skills required by teachers to help them identify their educational goals, and implement meaningful instructional strategies for effective learning by students with special needs.
 The focus of the course is on assessment for instructional programming and will outline procedures for designing or selecting, administering, and interpreting a variety of informal assessment measures typically used in schools.
-The presentation of assessment information in an acceptable format to parents and teachers is also addressed. [ 3 credits ] NOTE: This course includes a final case study paper in addition to the assignments in the syllabus.
+The presentation of assessment information in an acceptable format to parents and teachers is also addressed. [ Variable credit - 1-3 credits ]

 EDON-550 Build School Communities

 Students will learn how to differentiate for classroom management and discipline similarly to differentiating for students' diverse academic needs.
 One size does not fit all, but all sizes can fit together.
 This computer-based instruction course is a self-supporting program that provides instruction, structured practice, and evaluation all on your home or school computer.
-Technical support information can be found in the Help section of your course. [ 3 credits ]
+Technical support information can be found in the Help section of your course. [ Variable credit - 1-3 credits ]

 EDON-580 Literacy in Content Areas I